hermish/airbnb-regression/app/static/text.md

 To estimate the value of a listing based on its latitude and longitude, we can choose one of many possible regression models.
 The default setting is k-nearest neighbors regression, which estimates the price by "polling" the values of nearby listing.
-However, below we can choose from linear regression, k-nearest neighbors and support vector machine (SVM) regression.
+However, below we can choose from polynomial regression, k-nearest neighbors and support vector machine (SVM) regression.
 This provides a unique opportunity to visualize various regression models on (messy) real world data.